Equity MFs see outflow for 8th straight month in Feb on profit-booking | Business

-Equity mutual funds continue to witness net outflow for eight months in a row as the segment saw a withdrawal of Rs 10,468 crore in February on profit-booking by investors amid a sharp market rally.
+Equity mutual funds continue to witness net outflow for eighth months in a row as the segment saw a withdrawal of Rs 4,534 crore in February on profit-booking by investors amid sharp market rally.

 Overall, the mutual fund industry witnessed a net outflow of Rs 1,843 crore across all segments during the period under review, compared with Rs 35,586 crore in January.